[DISCUSS] Foo Proposal

 The Maturity Model maintained by the ASF’s Community Development PMC is a good canvas for that and can help discover things that might have been overlooked during incubation.
 The Maturity Model page includes links to examples from graduate podlings.

-Once the community and its incubation mentors feel that the podling is ready to graduate, based on their readiness self-assessment, a [DISCUSS] thread is started on the Incubator general mailing list, proposing graduation and asking the Incubator PMC to review the podling.
+Once the community and its incubation mentors feel that the podling is ready to graduate, based on their readiness self-assessment, a mentor or a member of the PPMC starts a [DISCUSS] thread on the Incubator general email list, proposing graduation and asking the Incubator PMC to review the podling.

 It’s best to include the graduation resolution in this discussion, to be ready for the vote that follows.

-If the people or organizations who donated the podling code to the ASF own trademarks that the podling needs, they must be transferred to the ASF before graduation.
+If the people or organizations that donated the podling code to the ASF own trademarks that the podling needs, they must transfer the trademarks to the ASF before the podling can graduate.

 TODO link to details

-Once the discussion dies down on the graduation proposal, a [VOTE] is started on the Incubator general mailing list, in which Incubator PMC Members cast their votes to accept recommending graduation to the ASF’s Board of Directors.
+Once the discussion dies down on the graduation proposal, a mentor or a member of the PPMC starts a [VOTE] thread on the Incubator general mailing list, in which Incubator PMC Members cast their votes whether to recommend graduation to the ASF’s Board of Directors.

-Once the Incubator PMC votes to graduate the podling, it sends the Board Resolution that was created for the vote to the ASF’s Board of Directors.
+Once the Incubator PMC votes to graduate a podling, the IPMC sends the Board Resolution that was created for the vote to the ASF’s Board of Directors.

-The Board currently meets every third Wednesday of the month and votes on such resolutions.
+The Board currently meets every third Wednesday of the month and votes on such resolutions during a regular meeting.

-The Board vote is effective immediately, although the public minutes of the Board meeting are published later, usually within a month.
+The Board vote is effective immediately, although the public minutes of the Board meeting appear later, usually within a month.

 Once graduated, the podling needs to reflect its new status on the Incubator status pages and make a few changes to its resources and processes.